ammarfaizi2/simple-registration-asm/README.md

 ```

 # Contribute
-I would be happy if you want to contribute and make this repository better.
-You can just submit a pull request :D
+You can just submit a pull request.